Language selection

 Text version

-The National Research Council mission crest for 41-G is commemorative of the first space flight by a Canadian Mission.
+The National Research Council mission patch for STS-41G is commemorative of the first space flight by a Canadian.

-The design is based on Leonardo da Vinci's famous The Proportions of the Human Figure, the drawing of a man whose outstretched arms touch the perimeter of a square and whose feet, the circumference of a circle.
-In this case, the central figure and two others, free-floating behind it, denote weightlessness in zero-gravity.
-The three figures represent the different research areas involved in the experiments Garneau will conduct during the mission - space technology, space science and life sciences.
+The design is based on Leonardo da Vinci's famous Vitruvian Man, the drawing of a man whose outstretched arms touch the perimeter of a square and whose feet, the circumference of a circle.
+In this case, the central figure and two others, free-floating behind it, denote weightlessness in space.
+The three figures represent the different research areas involved in the experiments Garneau conducted during the mission – space technology, space science and life sciences.

 Launch